What Are the Best Places to Stay in Thailand for Families in 2026?

 8. Koh Phangan: Beyond the Full Moon Parties

-When you say “Koh Phangan,” most people think of the Full Moon Party.
-Buckets of booze, loud music, glowing body paint… all that.
-But here’s the thing: that’s one tiny part of the island.
+When you say “Koh Phangan,” most people think of the Full Moon Party, buckets of booze, loud music, glowing body paint.
+But here’s the thing: that’s one tiny slice of the island.
 And if you’re a parent, you’ll probably never even see it.

-We stayed on Ko Phangan for about five years, on and off.
-So we got to see both sides of the island: the party crowd and the family life.
-And while it’s definitely not the quiet little hippie escape it used to be, it still has calm corners, especially during low season.
+We stayed on Ko Phangan for about five years, on and off, so we got to see both sides: the party crowd and the family life.
+It’s definitely not the quiet little hippie escape it used to be, but it still has calm corners, especially during low season.
+There are jungle hikes, waterfalls, little cafés, and beaches that stay peaceful if you know where to look.

 Kid-wise, don’t expect amusement parks or endless entertainment.
 But there’s enough.
-A few great swimming spots, and the occasional drop-in activity or kids’ craft class.
-It’s not much, but it works for a week or two.
+A few great swimming spots, the occasional drop-in activity or kids’ craft class.
+It’s not a full-schedule destination, but it works well for a week or two of genuinely slow travel.

 👉 I’ve put together The Best Kids Activities in Koh Phangan in this blog.